M.I. High: Books

+A further novel, M.I.
+High: The Midas Machine, was cancelled.

 Comic

 DVD release

 The first series of M.I.
 High was scheduled to be released on DVD in two five-episode installments by the Contender Entertainment Group, under license from the BBC.
 The first of which was released on 21 January 2008 and the second which would complete the first season was to follow on 31 March 2008 but was cancelled indefinitely with no reason given, and the rest of the show has not seen a DVD release yet.
 The first DVD includes a documentary about the series (which is made up of various short clips shown during the series on CBBC Extra).

-iTunes releases

-MI High Series 1–3 has released digitally on iTunes Australia, Germany, and France, although across all three countries are only in standard definition, as opposed to the Netflix releases.

-Netflix releases

-Netflix UK, AUS and NZ made the show available on the platform in high-definition, however it's since been removed.

-iPlayer release

-The show was removed from iPlayer since its around its last broadcast, sometimes returning some series for short periods of time; however, in late 2020, all series of the programme became available again on BBC iPlayer in high-definition, with the below episode being excluded due their virus outbreak content.